2023 Nigerian Senate elections in Abia State

-The 2023 Nigerian Senate elections in Abia State was held on 25 February 2023, to elect the 3 federal Senators from Abia State, one from each of the state's three senatorial districts.
+The 2023 Nigerian Senate elections in Abia State were held on 25 February 2023, to elect the 3 federal Senators from Abia State, one from each of the state's three senatorial districts.
 The elections will coincide with the 2023 presidential election, as well as other elections to the Senate, and elections to the House of Representatives; with state elections being held two weeks later.
 Primaries were held between 4 April and 9 June 2022.